MiGzY/Wordpress-Docs/useful-sql-queries.md

-# Useful SQL Table info & Queries used for Wordpress administration
+# Useful SQL Table info & Queries used for Wordpress Administration

 ## Backup your WordPress Database using phpMyAdmin